osch88/TicTacToe/README.md

 # TicTacToe - SDL2
-A simple SDL2 game with the mean purpose of learning the SDL2 framework
+A simple SDL2 game with the main purpose of practising on the SDL2 framework

 ## Dependencies